 What is a Fluted Barrel?

 Fluted barrels are firearm barrels that have had a portion of the outside of the barrel milled away in a consistent pattern.
-There are many types of fluted barrels available for AR-15s and other rifles including spiral flutes, straight flutes, diamond flutes, bear claw, and more!
+There are many types of fluted barrels available for AR-15s and other rifles including spiral barrel flutes, straight flutes, diamond flutes, bear claw, and more!
 Not only do these types of barrels look amazing, but they also offer several benefits to the shooter.

 Advantages of a Fluted Barrel